ihsanfikri12/KuyIn/README.md

 # KuyIn

 Kuyin is web travel application.
-This project made just for learning purpose to learn about front end focus on html and css
+This project made just for learning purpose to learn about front end and focus on html and css